ibigen/PHASEfilter/docs/introduction.rst

 Identifies heterozygous variations and create three VCF files for each direction of analysis: 1) valid; 2) heterozygous variants; 3) loss of heterozygous (LOH).
 Make the analysis in both directions, from reference A to reference B and vice-versa.
-It accept 5 mandatory parameters and two optional parameters.
+It accept 5 mandatory parameters and four optional parameters.
 It is also possible define the threshold of Heterozygous/Homozygous variants based on Allele Count (AC) that must exist in the VCF file.
 These values are added by the caller, like GATK.
 A threshold that allow to remove variants with low Allele Frequency values it is also possible to set, but once again, it is ncessary to have Allele Count (AC) in each variant in VCF.